Nchrist89/Palms-Peaks-P1/README.md

 * [Create responsive Navbar and sidebar](https://www.youtube.com/watch?v=8eFeIFKAKHw)
 * Some code has been autocompleted with the help of AI Copilot.
 This was turned off mid project as it was too helpful and I wanted to write more myself.
-* I have had many helpful tips from watching Kevin Powell on youtube.
+* I have had many helpful tips from watching Kevin Powell on YouTube.

 ### Content